a6c0424fa083/LightController_old/README.md

 # LightController
-An Arduino and Raspberry Pi based DMX light controller with focus on cheap but yet effective production
+An Arduino and Raspberry Pi based DMX light controller with focus on cheap but yet effective production.

 ## How to build from sorce
 - install vcpkg (if not present) via ```git clone https://github.com/Microsoft/vcpkg.git``` in any directory you like